Images from

 May 25, Wednesday (1986 miles to go)

-Beautiful this morning, no rain last night.
+Beautiful this morning, and thankfully no rain last night.
 We stopped almost immediately after beginning our hike today to take pictures of the accumulation of clouds that had all sunk into the valleys around the Snowbird Mountains during the night and had yet to burn off.
 Today would be another fairly short day of about 14 miles to our next resupply point at Fontana Village before entering the Smoky Mountains.
 The trail seemed to be a little long right before Yellow Creek Road, and then again before Highway 28 before heading into Fontana Village.

 After buying your supplies, the ritual of paring down the extra unnecessary weight of packaging begins.
 Peanut butter is taken out of the glass jar and put into a plastic container; all the oatmeal packets are taken out of the box and put into the food bag.
 All items packaged in cardboard are taken out and the cardboard is discarded.
 Sometimes the cardboard is used to make a hitching sign to get you back to the trail.
 I made a sign that read "DAM" and stood out by the entrance to the village beside the road leading back to the trail near the Fontana Dam Shelter.
-We were automatically picked up by a gift store employee and driven the two miles back to the shelter.
+We were almost immediately picked up by a gift store employee and driven the two miles back to the shelter.

-The Fontana Dam Shelter also known as the "Fontana Hilton," is located about a quarter mile from the Dam that serves as the Tennessee Valley Authoritie's pride and joy and produces electricity for a large area.
-At the dam there is a visitors center, public restrooms, and phone.
-The best part is that the restrooms have free heated showers!
-Jim and I walked down the road to the complex and alternated using the phone and taking a good lonnnnng shower.
-I called home and had a Mountain Dew from the pop machine nearby.
 On our trip back to the shelter, we noticed that "Ford", the automobile company, was filming some footage for a commercial for the '84 LTD on the road between the shelter and the visitor complex.
 They kept driving back and forth in an attempt to get it "just right."
-Ate Sweet Sue chicken and dumplins from a can for supper, and brownies for dessert.
+Ate Sweet Sue chicken and dumplin's from a can for supper, and brownies for dessert.
 The meals immediately after resupply are always the best as they can be just about anything rather than dehydrated or "just add water" type meals.
 Even though this meal came from a can it was delicious.
+Almost as good as grandma's dumplin's!
 With numerous trash cans nearby, the refuse can also be discarded rather than being carried around for days.

 Gonzo!
 Appalachian Trail Journals ©1983